jaantollander/masters-thesis/content/20_background.md

 ## Lustre parallel file system
-Lustre provides storage architecture for Linux clusters [@lustre-storage-architecture; @lustredocs, secs.
-1-2].
+Parallel file system is a file system designed for clusters.
+It stores data on multiple networked servers to facilitate high performance access and makes the data available via global namespace such that users do not need to know the physical location of the data blocks to access a file.
-The *Lustre file system* provides a POSIX standard-compliant file system interface.
+*Lustre* is a parallel file system which provides a POSIX standard-compliant file system interface for Linux clusters.
-It aggregates storage such that all files are available on the entire cluster, not only on specific nodes.
 The Lustre file system is designed using the client-server architecture.
+[@lustre-storage-architecture; @lustredocs, secs.
+1-2]

 A *client-server application* is an application that is broken into two processes, a client and a server.
 The *client* requests a server to perform some service by sending a message.
 The *server* examines the client's message, performs the appropriate actions, and sends a response message back to the client.
 The client and server may reside in the same host computer or separate host computers connected by a network.
 They communicate with each other by some Interprocess Communication (IPC) mechanism.

 "Typically, the client application interacts with a user, while the server application provides access to some shared resource.
 Commonly, there are multiple instances of client processes communicating with one or a few instances of the server process." [@tlpi, sec.
 2]

-*Lustre Clients* on a computer cluster are nodes running the Lustre client software and have the Lustre file system mounted.
-The Lustre client software provides an interface between the Linux virtual file system and the Lustre servers.
+Nodes running the Lustre client software are known as *Lustre Clients* The Lustre client software provides an interface between the Linux virtual file system and *Lustre servers*.
 For Lustre clients, the file system appears as a single, coherent, synchronized namespace across the whole cluster.

-Lustre file system separates file metadata and data operations and handles them using dedicated servers.
+Lustre file system separates file metadata and data operations and handles them using dedicated Lustre servers.
-Each server is connected to one or more storage units called targets.
+Each server is connected to one or more storage units called *Lustre targets*.

 *Metadata Servers (MDS)* provide access to file metadata and handle metadata operations for Lustre clients.
 The metadata, such as filenames, directories, permissions, and file layout, is stored on *Metadata Targets (MDT)*, which are storage units attached to an MDS.

-*Object Storage Servers (OSS)* provide access to and handle file data operations for Lustre clients.
+On the other hand, *Object Storage Servers (OSS)* provide access to and handle file data operations for Lustre clients.
 The file data is stored in one or more objects, each object on a separate *Object Storage Target (OST)*, which is a storage unit attached to an OSS.

-*Management Server (MGS)* stores configuration information for the Lustre file system and provides it to the other components.
+Finally, the *Management Server (MGS)* stores configuration information for the Lustre file system and provides it to the other components.
 Lustre file system components are connected using *Lustre Networking (LNet)*, a custom networking API that handles metadata and file I/O data for the Lustre file system servers and clients.
 LNet supports many network types, including InfiniBand and IP networks, with simultaneous availability between them.